ryan-ott/ALMA-Matters/README.md

 ```

 ### 3. Updating the Submodule (When Necessary)
-If the submodule is updated in the remote repository and you need to pull the latest changes, run:
+If a submodule is updated in the remote repository and you need to pull the latest changes, run:

 ```bash
 git submodule update --remote